Maria Tănase: Biography

 After World War II, she performed in Review Ensemble Theatre and "Constantin Tănase" Satirical and Musical Theatre.
-She had parts in the plays "The Living Corpse" by Leo Tolstoy in 1945, and "Horia" by Mihai Davidoglu in 1956.
+She had parts in the plays "The Living Corpse" by Leo Tolstoy in 1945, and "Horia" by Mihail Davidoglu in 1956.
 In 1946 she held the main part in the musical comedy "The Hollywood Sphinx", by Ralph Benatzky.
 She sang in the movie "Romania" in 1947, and in 1958 she performed in both "Ciulinii Bărăganului" (The Thistles of the Bărăgan), and the short-reel film "Amintiri din București" (Memories from Bucharest).
 During these years Maria was also touring a lot, she had over forty trips only to New York City.

 In 1952, Maria Tănase was offered a position at the Music School No. 1 in Bucharest, in the newly created traditional folk song department; 1962 found her guiding "Taraful Gorjului" (The Gorj Folk Music Band) in Târgu Jiu and the artists from "taraf", at her own request.

 On 1 May 1963, after a concert in Hunedoara, she was forced to cancel her tour and any other performances due to sickness.
 On 22 June 1963, she died of cancer.
 She was buried at the Bellu Cemetery in Bucharest, Romania.

 In 1955, Maria Tănase received the State Prize and in 1957 she was honored with the medals "Ordinul Muncii" (The Order for Activity), "Premiul de Stat" (The State Award), and the title "Artistă Emerită" (Honoured Artist of the Republic) for her contributions to the arts.

-However, within her lifetime, she had also been fondly remembered by many Romanians as their own Edith Piaf, the legendary French singer.
+Within her lifetime, she had also been fondly remembered by many Romanians as their own Edith Piaf, the legendary French singer.
 Tănase died in June 1963 of lung cancer, three months short of her 50th birthday, whereas Edith Piaf died in October, two months away from her 48th.
 Throngs of people had filled the streets of Bucharest on the days of her death, to memorialize the lady who helped popularize the folk music of their country.